Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 In the *Record Linkage* workbook you will use Python to implement the basic concepts behind record linkage using data from PatentsView and Federal RePORTER.
-This workbook will cover using probabalistic record linkage, in which different types of string comparators are used to compare multiple pieces of information between two records to produce a score that indicates how likely it is that the records are data about the same underlying entity.
+This workbook will cover probabilistic record linkage, in which different types of string comparators are used to compare multiple pieces of information between two records to produce a score that indicates how likely it is that the records are data about the same underlying entity.